Waiver Process Overview For Registrars

 Interleague player transfers onto MTOC-eligible rosters are not permitted (are “frozen”) after April 30 of the seasonal soccer year.

-For a resident of a state with a reciprocal relationship, the player is treated as if they were a resident of a BAYS town.
-The club needs to secure a waiver based on one of the BAYS Residency Bylaws.
+Residents of CT, NH, ME, RI, VT, NJ, and Eastern NY: The player is treated as if they were a resident of a BAYS town, and the town should complete a 2A.
+Residency Waiver application.
 The player is then affiliated with Mass Youth Soccer along with all the players.
-The player does not register with the state of residence.

-For a resident of a state without a reciprocal relationship, the player first needs to register with the state of residence and fill out the transfer form from that state and submit to Mass Youth Soccer for processing.
-Once the interstate transfer is complete, the club may apply for a BAYS residency waiver.
-The receiving club still needs to affiliate the player with Mass Youth Soccer.
+Residents outside of New England without a reciprocal relationship: The player first needs to register with the state of residence by filling out their state’s transfer form and submitting it to Mass Youth Soccer.
+Once the interstate transfer is complete, please complete a 2A.
+Residency Waiver application and affiliate the player with Mass Youth Soccer.